 - Overtraining.
 An intensive exercise schedule can result in low testosterone levels in conjunction with an increase in cortisol levels.
 Exercise-induced amenorrhea from insufficient body fat can also occur, thus halting bodily processes not considered essential for survival, such as reproductive system functions.

 Hysterectomies, radiation therapies, and certain medications are just some examples of procedures and treatments that can induce lower testosterone levels as well.

 A hysterectomy is the surgical removal of reproductive organs.
-When both ovaries are removed, the procedure is referred to as a total hysterectomy, or “surgical menopause.”
-A reduction in half of testosterone and other androgen production can occur with a hysterectomy.
-Some do experience a drop in sexual desire and drive at this time.
+When both ovaries are removed, the procedure can lead to what is known as “surgical menopause.”
+A reduction in half of testosterone and other androgen production can occur with a hysterectomy, and some do experience a drop in sexual desire and drive at this time.

 Low testosterone levels can also be due to chemotherapy or radiation therapy as well as the use of medications such as gonadotropin-releasing (GnRH) inhibitors, glucocorticoids, or exogenous estrogens.

 Moreover, it has been shown that postmenopausal estrogen therapy and oral contraceptives will suppress bioavailable testosterone by increasing sex hormone-binding globulins (SHBG) and inhibiting pituitary luteinizing hormone (LH).
 The suppression of pituitary hormones simultaneously subdues adrenal androgen production.

 In addition, the following conditions can each prompt low testosterone levels in women:

 - Abnormal gland function.
 Adrenal insufficiency and pituitary gland dysfunction - as is the case with hyperprolactinaemia, which is an overproduction of the pituitary hormone prolactin, and hypopituitarism - have been found to cause lower testosterone levels in women.